 Virtual job fairs.
-Because colleges have shut doors, many organizations are participating in virtual job fairs and online events.
-"We probably had over 400 events on campus scheduled for the month of March alone," says Natasha Stough, campus recruiting leader for EY (formerly Ernst & Young).
+Because colleges have such strict COVID-19 rules in place, many companies are participating in virtual job fairs and online events.
+"We probably had over 400 events on campus scheduled last March alone," says Natasha Stough, campus recruiting leader for EY (formerly Ernst & Young).
 "We had to pivot very quickly and shift a lot of those activities to a virtual format."

 Webinars.
-Organizations that would typically have "meet and greet" events to allow prospective new hires to see what they're all about have adopted new structures to allow job seekers to get information about the orginization and the culture.
+Companies that would typically have "meet and greet" events to allow prospective new hires to see what they're all about have adopted new structures to allow job seekers to get information about the company and the culture.
 "We used to have info sessions, which were educational type programs to help people learn more about our business," Stough says.
 "We shifted those to a four-segment virtual experience."

 Virtual interviews.
-Though it can't fully replace the in-person experience, organizations are fully embracing the idea of virtual interviews.
-"As recently as the middle of March, when this really started taking off, we moved our interview model to virtual," says Ben Filteau, a human resources representative from Brooks Automation.
+After a year of virtual everything, companies are fully embracing the idea of virtual interviews.
+"As soon as the lockdown really took hold last year, we moved our interview model to virtual," says Ben Filteau, a human resources representative from Brooks Automation.
 "You want to be in person, but I think people understand that that's not possible right now.
 We're doing the best we can with the situation we're in."

 Fluctuating start dates.
-Some organizations were planning to bring new hires on as early as June, but with offices closed, many may not be able to make that happen.
+Some companies were planning to bring new hires on as early as June, but with offices closed, many may not be able to make that happen.
 "We're trying to manage through how we work virtually and do things in a different way and bring in someone brand new to their career in that environment," Adams says.
 "It's challenging, and it's going to shift start dates a little bit."

 Virtual internships.
 In April, 83% of employers stated that they were making changes to their summer internship programs.
-For organizations that can pull it off, thousands of new graduates (or next year's graduates) will participate in internships remotely this summer.
+For companies that can pull it off, thousands of new graduates (or next year's graduates) will participate in internships remotely this summer.
 "We've got about 3,500 interns that will be doing some type of virtual experience with us," Adams says.
 "It will be a shortened experience-they'll be starting in July versus June-but we're excited that we're still able to have an internship program to some degree."

 Online on-boarding.
-Many organizations with incoming hires have already made plans to bring them aboard digitally-no in-person HR meetings required.
+Many companies with incoming hires have already made plans to bring them aboard digitally-no in-person HR meetings required.
 "I have a weekly meeting with IT and a few other players to make sure all the back-end logistics are ironed out," Filteau says.
 "Then every week, we set up a virtual meeting with the new hires to welcome them to the organization, conduct our orientation session, and they get up and running with managers from there."